"You're about to be killed by a Zamboni!"

-Vancouver actor Ryan Reynolds (also a producer on the film) gets his fifth shot* at starring in a big screen comic book adaptation and second chance at portraying the fourth wall breaking "Merc with a Mouth" (aka Wade Wilson) after playing a less than faithful, alternate version of the same character in the dreadful X-Men Origins: Wolverine prequel.
-To that end, Deadpool is mostly the hard R-rated, spin-off action comedy movie version of the Marvel Comics anti-hero you didn't know you always wanted loosely set in the X-Men mutant film universe.
+Vancouver native Ryan Reynolds (also a producer on the film) gets his fifth shot* at starring in a big-screen comic book adaptation and second chance at portraying the fourth-wall-breaking "Merc with a Mouth" (aka Wade Wilson) after playing a less than faithful, alternate version of the same character in the dreadful X-Men Origins: Wolverine prequel.
+To that end, Deadpool is mostly the hard R-rated, spin-off action-comedy movie version of the Marvel Comics anti-hero you didn't know you always wanted loosely set in the X-Men mutant film universe.

 Accomplished visual effects artist Tim Miller (co-founder of Blur Studio) makes his directorial debut from a script by Zombieland scribes Paul Wernick and Rhett Reese.
 The team brings a brisk pace and fairly polished style to the cinematic mayhem going big and bold with plenty of wisecracking jokes, meta references, and more than enough comic ultraviolence.
 It's no wonder China banned the film for its graphic violence, nudity, and explicit language.
 There's even an extended scene set in the notorious No. 5 Orange strip club.